SAP/openui5-docs/docs/Step_3_Extending_the_Worklist_Table_84100bc.md

 #XTIT: The title of the column containing Product name
 TableProductColumnTitle=Product

-*HIGHLIGHT START*#XTIT: The title of the column containing Supplier name TableSupplierColumnTitle=Supplier
+#XTIT: The title of the column containing Supplier name
+TableSupplierColumnTitle=Supplier

 #XTIT: The title of the column containing Price